 "See It, Say It"

 HoloLens has a "see it, say it" model for voice input, where labels on buttons tell users what voice commands they can say as well.
-For example, when looking at a 2D app, a user can say the "Adjust" command which they see in the App bar to adjust the position of the app in the world.
+For example, when looking at an app window in HoloLens (1st gen), a user can say the "Adjust" command which they see in the App bar to adjust the position of the app in the world.

 When apps follow this rule, users can easily understand what to say to control the system.
-To reinforce this, while gazing at a button, you will see a "voice dwell" tooltip that comes up after a second if the button is voice-enabled and displays the command to speak to "press" it.
+To reinforce this, while gazing at a button in HoloLens (1st gen), you will see a "voice dwell" tooltip that comes up after a second if the button is voice-enabled and displays the command to speak to "press" it.
+To reveal voice tooltips in HoloLens 2, show the voice cursor by saying "select" or "What can I say" (see below).

 "See it, say it" commands appear below the buttons

 There are also a number of voice commands you can say while gazing at a hologram to quickly perform manipulation tasks.
-These voice commands work on 2D apps as well as 3D objects you have placed in the world.
+These voice commands work on app windows as well as 3D objects you have placed in the world.

 - Face me